Zasilkovna/virtuemart3/README.md

 - Support for pickup points of external carriers.
 - Set different prices for different target countries.
 - Setting prices according to weight rules.
-- Free shipping from the specified price or weight of the order.
+- Free shipping from the specified price of the order.
 - Export shipments to a CSV file, which can be imported in [client section](https://client.packeta.com/).
 - Direct submission of orders to the Packeta system and labels printing.